ezpaarse-project/ezunpaywall/README.md

 If you are a Linux user
 - modify the environment variables present in the /config/env.sh file, they allow to use the identifiers of the database as well as the ports to use
+- install the initial snapshot and put it on download folder
 - now you can execute ```docker-compose up``` where is the docker-compose file

 ## Test the installation ##